Watch Wet Leg's debut appearance on NPR's 'Tiny Desk'

 Per an official description, the performance intersperses VHS clips with footage captured on modern cameras as “a bit of a wink toward their sound, which has roots in the ’70s”.

-The rising group’s first Tiny Desk appearance comes after they announced their self-titled debut album, which is due for release on April 8, 2022 via Domino.
+The rising group’s first Tiny Desk appearance comes after they announced their self-titled debut album earlier this week (November 29).
+It’s due for release on April 8, 2022 via Domino.

 Aside from the aforementioned songs, the record will include tracks such as ‘Ur Mum’, ‘Piece Of Shit’, ‘I Don’t Wanna Go Out’ and ‘Supermarket’.